 HTML reports are saved in two ways – one is the whole report stored in one file, Report_long.html, and the other one is the full report divided into multiple files (one file per main report section) and the index to the whole report is Report_index.html.
 The reason for this distinction is that the reports might be too big to open in some browsers.

 All of the images and linked files (which also means all files extracted from the phone, for a given report) are stored in the folder html_files.
-This his folder belongs to the HTML reports and, if copied, all of these folders and files should be kept together.
+This folder belongs to the HTML reports and, if copied, all of these folders and files should be kept together.
 It will help you in case you need to make a copy of the specific report.

 The PDF report is similar to the HTML report – in fact, it is generated from a special version of the HTML file – and the name of the report is Report.pdf.
 In this report, all images are stored inside of the PDF, in a suitable resolution so the PDF file itself can be used for distribution of the report, but there are links from the PDF to additional content stored in the folder named pdf_files, such as all the extracted files (application databases and the like) and also the images in their original resolution.

-When the resulting pdf report file might be too large causing the pdf generation phase could fail, it is better to use the PDF Report – Multiple Files options, which generates multiple PDF files, one per each report section.
+When the resulting pdf report file might be too large causing the pdf generation phase could fail, it is better to use the PDF Report – Multiple Files options, which generate multiple PDF files, one per each report section.
 The files start with numbers such as 01_Screenshots_of_User_Settings.pdf, 02_Summary.pdf, etc., and all the pdf files are again linked to the pdf_files folder.

 MS Excel Report